tingsu/Stoat/README.md

 * [Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html)

-(If your default ruby version is lower than 2.1, the installation of Nokogiri will fail.
+If your default ruby version is lower than 2.1, the installation of Nokogiri will fail.
 In this case, please [upgrade ruby to 2.1 or higher](https://stackoverflow.com/questions/26595620/how-to-install-ruby-2-1-4-on-ubuntu-14-04).
-If the installation still fails due to [this issue](https://github.com/github/pages-gem/issues/133), you need to execute "sudo apt-get install ruby2.1-dev")
+If the installation still fails due to [this issue](https://github.com/github/pages-gem/issues/133), you need to execute "sudo apt-get install ruby2.1-dev".

 * Python: 2.7

 * Android SDK: API 18+

-(Android SDK recently makes an update about emulators.
+Android SDK recently makes an update about emulators.
 If you cannot start the emulator (like "Cannot launch AVD in emulator:QT library not found"), please check [this post](https://stackoverflow.com/questions/42554337/cannot-launch-avd-in-emulatorqt-library-not-found) for solution.
 You can create an emulator before running Stoat.
-See [this link](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd) for how to create avd using [avdmanager](https://developer.android.com/studio/command-line/avdmanager).)
+See [this link](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd) for how to create avd using [avdmanager](https://developer.android.com/studio/command-line/avdmanager).

 * Ubuntu 14.04/Linux